hugithordarson/nolips/README.md

 I'm probably going to investigate this further - and I'm switching to running my apps with the project itself as the working directory for now instead of the build folder (with the failing logic in ERXLoader/Wonder disabled) and see if I spot any potential problems.

-## 2. Creation of WO-specific "Launch configurations"
+## 2. WO-specific "Launch configurations"

 Probably mostly redundant today.
 Was useful since it took care of generating a classpath, which was especially convenient for Ant projects.
 It's a little nice since it has a separate UI for setting WO-specific properties, and you can change the default properties for new applications.
 But if you're always running the same applications (which I think most current WO developers do) that becomes less important.